SOPHOMORE OPEN HOUSE 2019

 - Ask the undergraduate administrator.
 You are welcome to send an email or drop in 116 Aaron Burr Hall.

-- Schedule a meeting with the departmental representative (see below).
+- Schedule a meeting with the departmental representative (see contact information on this page).

 Ready to declare Anthropology (or would like help deciding)?

-Make an appointment in WASE to meet individually with the "Dep Rep" (departmental representative) to plan a course of study or to explore how your interests might fit with what anthropology has to offer.
+you may make an appointment in WASE to meet individually with the "Dep Rep" (departmental representative) to explore how your interests might fit with what anthropology has to offer and to plan a course of study.
 See Dep Rep contact information on this page.

 Back to Majoring in Anthropology to see requirements for concentrators.